 The Nightmare Before Christmas: Pineapple Upside Down Cake

-Unfortunately, sharing Christmas with his Halloween town citizens doesn’t work, but jack is too wrapped up in enthusiasm to notice.
+Unfortunately, sharing Christmas with his Halloween Town citizens doesn’t work, but Jack is too wrapped up in his enthusiasm over the matter to notice.
 The much-awaited winter Holiday is nearly ruined until Santa comes in to save the day and deliver gifts to the children of Christmas Town.

-As a news reporter informs all the citizens that Old Saint Nick is moving at “supersonic speeds” to save Christmas, pineapple upside-down cake is delivered on her desk by Jolly Santa himself.
+As a news reporter informs all the citizens that Old Saint Nick is moving at “supersonic speeds” to save Christmas, pineapple upside-down cake is delivered on her desk by Jolly St. Nick himself.

 Get the Recipe: Live Well Bake Often

 In this 2004 computer-animated movie, a young boy boards a magical train on Christmas Eve called the “Polar Express.”
 The young boy, along with many other children, ride to the North Pole in a dreamlike adventure.